jbcodeforce/shift_left_utils/docs/coding/test_harness.md

 * The green cylenders represent Kafka Topics which are mapped to Flink tables.
 They are defined specifically by the tool.
 * As any tables created view Flink on Confluent Cloud have schema defined in schema registry, then schema contest is used to avoid conflict within the same cluster.

-The following diagram illustrates a  target unit testing environment:
+The following diagram illustrates the target unit testing environment:

 <figure markdown="span">
 ![2](./images/test_frwk_design.drawio.png){ width=750 }
 <figcaption>Deployed Flink statements for unit testing</figcaption>
 </figure>

 ## Usage and Recipe